Dover station (NJ Transit): Station layout and services

 Both the Morristown Line and the Montclair–Boonton Line serve this station, with service to Hoboken or to New York City via Midtown Direct.
 On Saturdays, Sundays, and holidays, no trains travel further west than Dover.

-There is a single center high center platform and a ticket agent in the building 7 days a week.
+There is a single high center platform and a ticket agent in the building 7 days a week.
 A NJ Transit rail yard is located east of the station.

 Most outbound Morristown Line and some Montclair–Boonton Line trains currently terminate at this station, as Dover is the end of electrification.
 Diesel service continues west to the terminus at Hackettstown.